craigmcdonald/fxdemo/README.md

 ## Set-up

+The library looks for an `ENV['ECB_URL']` and if this is not present, defaults to the current url: `http://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml`.

-Call the `.config` method on `Frgnt::Store` to set the initial config details:
+Before using the library, you need to pass a block to the `.config` method on `Frgnt::Store` to set the initial config details:
 ```
 Frgnt::Store.config do |secret|
  set_store :redis, secret